cf-platform-eng/isv-ci-generator/docs/customize-test.md

 # Customizing A Test

-The [helm yeoman generator](../README.md) generates a test script that installs the chart and then uninstalls the installed instance.
+The [helm yeoman generator](../README.md) generates a test script that installs the chart and then uninstalls the resulting instance.
 This document will guide you through expanding a test to better validate the system installed by the helm chart.

 ## Assumptions